ADVANTICS/documentation/power-modules/ADM-PC-LL25/theory_of_operation.md

 In this mode, the module behaves as a constant current/constant voltage (CC/CV) source, where the module will provide a constant voltage unless the current limit has been reached, in which case a constant current will be applied.

 ### Precharge
-In this mode, the module will apply short power pulses to slowly charge the battery up to a safe voltage level.
+In this mode, the module will apply short power pulses to slowly charge the output capacitor up to a safe voltage level.
 Then, the higher-level controller will normally switch to any of the other control modes.

 ![basic connection](images/LLC_basic_connection-LLC_basic_connection.svg ':size=60%')
 <figcaption style="text-align: center">Example connection of ADM-PC-LL25 in pwm, current control, voltage control or precharge modes</figcaption>